 The humbling joy of agenting calls him to serve our clients by stewarding their work with wisdom and diligence, and working to see that it’s delivered to readers with excellence.
 This takes many forms including advising clients throughout the process; serving as their advocate, sounding board, and representative; and doing his best to ensure that there’s follow-through and timeliness on all fronts.

-Andrew is a reader, a jogger, a sports fan, the lucky husband of Chrissy, a dad of girls, a foster care and adoption advocate, a gardener, and a suburban rabbit hunter.
-He and his family have lived in Colorado for over four years.
+Andrew is a reader, a jogger, a sports fan, the lucky husband of Chrissy, a dad of three girls and a son, and a foster care and adoption advocate.
+He and his family have lived in Colorado since 2008.

 Regularly amazed at the power of the written word in books, Erik has had the immense privilege of playing a part in their creation since 2005.
 He finds a unique joy in each stage of the publishing process – from ideation to holding the bound pages to seeing a book release and take off in the marketplace.
 Throughout the process, Erik is both sobered and energized by the privilege of stewarding a God-honoring message.